-Linked PHE SGSS data are imported into the RECOVERY trial on approximately twice a month.
+Linked PHE SGSS data are imported into the RECOVERY trial approximately monthly.

-4.2.3.2 Public Health Scotland COVID-19 laboratory antigen test positive list
+4.2.2.2 Public Health Scotland COVID-19 laboratory antigen test positive list

 The Electronic Communication of Surveillance in Scotland (ECOSS) collects routine laboratory surveillance data on infectious diseases from laboratories in Scotland.
 The data provided to RECOVERY is limited to SARS-CoV-2 results along with the date of the sample and result.